jeanslack/Videomass/download_installation.md

 ---
 layout: page
-title: Download and Installation
+title: Downloads
 has_children: true
-nav_order: 5
+nav_order: 4
 ---
-# Download and installation
+# Downloads and installation
 ---

 Videomass is available for the major PC operating systems, and